WRansohoff/STM32L4_SDMMC_GristleFS_Test/README.md

 # Current Status

 The SD/MMC peripheral initializes successfully, and it can send/receive command data to and from a connected SD Card.
-But I'm still working on the initialization procedure, which is currently failing at the `ACMD41` command because the peripheral is expecting a non-existant CRC check code.
+But I'm still working on the initialization procedure, which is currently stuck at the `CMD3` command, which is supposed to ask the card to publish a new 'address' to refer to it by.
+But that command times out; I think that `CMD2` might need to be called first.

 Data transmission on the 4-bit SD card bus and the filesystem library are both still untested.